 - Type 2 diabetes later in life

 How Does Gestational Diabetes Affect Me?

 Gestational diabetes may increase your chances of:

-The most accurate blood test is the Oral Glucose Tolerance Test.
 You will need to fast for at least 8 hours before the test.
 Your fasting blood glucose level will be checked before the test begins.
 Then you will drink a sugary beverage.
 Your blood glucose levels will be checked 1 hour, 2 hours, and possibly 3 hours later.
-Your doctor will use your test results to find out whether you have gestational diabetes.
+Your doctor will use your test results to find out whether you have gestational diabetes

 Is there a cure for gestational diabetes?

 The cure for gestational diabetes involves keeping your blood sugar levels under control.
 You can do this by: